 Early Years Learning Framework – Australia

 The Early Years Learning Framework is an early childhood curriculum framework for early childhood educators.
-The framework can be downloaded in a 47-page PDF with the compelling title, Belonging, Being & Becoming.
+The framework has the compelling title, Belonging, Being & Becoming.

 The framework is a component of Australia’s National Quality Framework for early education and child care.
 The NQF introduced a new quality standard in 2012 to improve education and care across long day care, family day care, preschool/kindergarten, and outside school hours care.

 EYLF Learning Outcome Guidelines

 The learning outcomes are broken into these categories:

 - A strong sense of identity

 - Children are connected with and contribute to their world

 Within these learning outcomes, educators have multiple guidelines they can use to manage and monitor the progress of their children.
 It’s a formative assessment approach, mainly using the learning stories format.